wazo-platform/wazo-doc/source/system_admin/configuration/ha.rst

 * In the case a DHCP server is running on the master node, then when the master is down, phones won't be able to get a new DHCP lease, so it is advised not to restart the phones.
+* The master status is up or down, there's no middle status.
+This mean that if Asterisk is crashed the XiVO is still up and the failover will NOT happen.

 Plumbing
 ========